arcAman07/git-quick-pusher/UPCOMING.md

 ## Upcoming Features/Versions :

-1. Automatically reads the branch from git and updates it.
+1. Automatically reads the branch from git and updates it to the current branch.
-2. More cli tools like help, version ,etc
+2. More command line tools to help the developer to navigate their way through this package.
-3. Getting deafult commit messages from good sources.
+3. Getting default commit messages from good sources and using them while committing changes through this package.
-4. Other git commands helpline like merge, pull, fetch , etc
+4. Also plan to inculcate other git commands like merge, pull , fetch , etc which can be an easy alternative to a developer.
-5. Inbuilt feature to save the code when file changed.(maybe another package)
+5. To be able to directly using this package in your program/project code apart from CLI.
-6. To be able to directly using this package in your program aprt from CLI.
+6. Creating a similar package in languages such as golang, rust, etc.
-7. Creating a similar package in languages such as golang, rust, etc.
+7. Refactor the entire codebase into different folders as soon as the complexity and features increase in further versions.
-8.
+8. If you want to work on any of these upcoming features you can contact me via email or raise an issue.